sulunemre/distributed-matchmaker/HomeworkDescription.md

 can wait).
 The method returns the name of another client who is currently looking for matches.
 If a match cannot be found in `timeoutSecs` seconds, then the method should return null.
 Once two clients get each others' names, they should get a remote reference to each other and wait for a `handshake()` call.
-Use the client name lexographical order to order the `handshakes()`.
+Use the client name lexicographical order to order the `handshakes()`.
 Here is an example order of events:
 - A asks the server for a match
 - B asks the server for a match